ishana-s/Invasive_Rats_Refuse/README.md

 period: "1" = trapping period 1 (before lockdown), "2" = trapping period 2 (after lockdown

 #####################################################################################################################
-This database was compiled by IS using published literature.
 IS was funded by a Norris Center Student Award from the Kenneth S. Norris Center for Natural History.